DataTalk-Insight/AlbiladPOC/README.md

-# RecSys
+# AlbiladPOC
-Recommender System project
+POC for Albilad Bank

 # How to run